 the amount enterprise data which is unstructured is estimated to be somewhere between 40% - 80% and is expected to go up over time.

 This category of data presents the greatest challenge for document classification and automation, since its context and purpose has conventionally only been defined by metadata tags added via manual human processing.
 This has been the conventional option for handling unstructured data offered by Content Management Systems and, as such, is often the horizon of many enterprises understanding of solutions.

 Variations on metadata tagging exist, such as the folksonomy approach, which opens up tagging to anyone within the organisation who is using the documents.
 This creates informal, non-hierarchical taxonomies which are also subjective and inconsistent, additionally wasting the time of multiple document users.

 Advances in the capability as well as accessibility of machine learning models have heralded a transformation in automated processing of unstructured documents.
 These systems can eliminate a significant part of the manual processing and categorisation involved in the document pipeline while offering accuracy that is equivalent to or better than that of humans.
 Lack of structure is not a problem, since machine learning algorithms are in their element when processing messy and fuzzy data.
 It doesn’t matter what form a set of business documents takes.
 No matter how uniquely chaotic they are, if they are consistent, a machine learning document classification algorithm will manage.
 When given a suitable training dataset, its categories will be clarified.

-With the application of machine learning algorithms to enterprise document classification, the final step in removing the friction and bottlenecks around manual document processing could be within reach for even modestly sized businesses.
+With the application of machine learning algorithms to enterprise document tagging and classification, the final step in removing the friction and bottlenecks around manual document processing could be within reach for even modestly sized businesses.